writetoanikets/Priceadviser/README.md

 # Priceadviser https://priceadviser.herokuapp.com/
-Price tracker for amazon and flipkart
+Price tracker for amazon.in/.com and flipkart auto updation of product price will be added in future